vish2834/MEDECRO-FARMX/README.md

 - Integrating with a server-based database for data persistence.
 - Adding email notifications for appointment reminders.
 - Implementing data encryption for added security.

+- Here is the link of prototype :-
+-